morganokpara/morganokpara/README.md

 ---
 I am a Masters student in the [Host Microbe Interactions MSc program](https://hosmic.uth.gr), at the [Microbial Communities and Habitats in Aquatic  Environments Laboratory (MiCHAEL)](https://sites.google.com/site/kkormas) University of Thessaly, Greece.

+I am interested in using novel computational, statistical and machine learning as well as high-throughput genomic approaches to understand microbiome dynamics and host-microbe interactions in Humans and Food Animals.

 Using 16S rRNA gene sequencing and bioinformatics, I studied bovine gut microbial composition and structure, and metabolite variation during pregnancy and lacation as my MSc project.

-I am interested in using novel computational, statistical and machine learning as well as high-throughput genomic approaches to understand **how**:
-- Hosts (particularly human and animals) interact with their microbial communities.
-- Host-microbe interactions affect disease.
-- Symbiosis between host and their microbiome evolved.
-- Microbiome influences pathogen virulence and antibiotic resistance.

 I’m always open to discussing science and exploring collaboration opportunities.
 Feel free to contact me via email: [Email](morganokpara@gmail.com)